Dinoprostone use while Breastfeeding

+Use of vaginal dinoprostone to induce labor appears to have a negative effect on breastfeeding.
 Given orally in the first few days postpartum, dinoprostone can suppress lactation.
-Whether vaginal or endocervical administration might suppress lactation if given postpartum is not known, but it should probably not be used postpartum in mothers who wish to breastfeed.
+Whether postpartum vaginal or endocervical administration suppresses lactation is not known, but it should probably not be used postpartum in mothers who wish to breastfeed.
 By one month postpartum, the drug appears not to suppress lactation.

 Vaginal or endocervical administration of dinoprostone for induction of labor produces maternal serum concentrations about double the normal levels, so milk concentrations are likely to be comparably higher following exogenous administration.